ponylang/ponyc/README.md

 - MSVC >= 2015
 - XCode Clang >= 6.0

 When building ponyc from sources the LLVM installed on your system is used by default.
 Optionally, you may also build ponyc with LLVM from [sources](#building-ponyc-using-llvm-sources).
-In either case the supported version of LLVM is 3.9.1, with experimental support for version 6.0.0.
-Versions other than LLVM 3.9.1 may result in decreased performance or crashes in generated applications.

 ## Building ponyc using LLVM sources: